Destinations¶

 User Events (kind=EVENT): Standard authentication and account events like LOGIN, LOGOUT, REGISTER, UPDATE_PASSWORD, etc.

-Admin Events (kind=ADMIN-EVENT): Administrative operations performed via the Admin Console or API.
+Admin Events (kind=ADMIN_EVENT): Administrative operations performed via the Admin Console or API.
 The eventType is formed as {resourceType}_{operationType}, for example:

 USER_CREATE- A user was createdCLIENT_UPDATE- A client was updatedREALM_DELETE- A realm was deleted